MRAA & NMMA COVID-19 Retail Reopening Guidelines

 Marine Retail Operations: Indiana is in Stage 4.5 of the Back on Track Indiana reopening plan, which allows for retail stores to be open at full capacity (100%) with social distancing guidelines in place and face coverings are recommended.
 Read more about Stage 4.5 here.
 Read full retail suggested guidelines here.

 Marine Retail Operations: Retail locations can operate at 100% capacity with social distancing, hygiene, and public health measures.
 This includes supplying adequate hand sanitizing stations, and marking out six-foot increments for check-out lines.
+Outdoor mass gatherings of more than ten people may be held pursuant with social distancing and hygiene standards.
 Additional retail guidance can be found here.

 Marine Retail Operations: The state is in Phase 3 of its reopening plan.
 Retail specific guidance can be found here.
 All businesses can safely open and should: